kel-z/HSR-Scanner/README.md

 ## Dev notes
 - **Expect data inaccuracies.** This app relies on reading text from images captured during the scan process, as opposed to reading off some save file.
 It also doesn't help that the inventory screen is translucent, as mentioned in step two of [instructions](#instructions).
-- **If you have A LOT of light cones or relics, it could take a few minutes to process the images once the initial scan is done.** The current implementation includes preprocessing and error-checking for each relic to ensure accuracy, which comes at the cost of speed.
-Since this is my first time working with Tesseract and OCR as a whole, there is a lot of room for improvement and optimization in future releases.